Dark-Gran/Secretkeeper/README.md

 #### Longer Description

 "Secret for a secret".
-Keeps only a single row, but shows the old text to the submitter before it is overwritten by the new one.
+Keeps only a single row, but shows the old text to the submitter before it is overwritten by the new text.
 Saves a timestamp and an encrypted text (AES+Base64).

 Supports Jasypt (PBEWithMD5AndDES) for DB password encryption.